-The Company acquired all the outstanding shares (including shares underlying options) of NeuroDerm Ltd. (hereinafter "NeuroDerm") and made it a wholly-owned subsidiary on October 18, 2017 (IDT: Israel Daylight Time).
+The Company acquired all of the outstanding shares (including shares underlying options) of NeuroDerm Ltd. which carries out development of treatments for CNS disorders including Parkinson's disease, and made it a wholly-owned subsidiary on October 18, 2017 (IDT: Israel Daylight Time).